5tatusQuo/sentinel-detection-engineering/scripts/README.md

 **When it runs**: During validation in the deployment workflow

 ### `sync-sentinel-changes.ps1`
-**What it does**: Exports current Sentinel alert rules and automatically updates KQL and Bicep files to match the portal configuration.
+**What it does**: Exports current Sentinel alert rules and automatically updates KQL files and JSON configurations to match the portal state.
+Features intelligent GitOps drift detection.

-**Why you need it**: Allows reviewers to make changes in the Sentinel portal (easier GUI) and then sync those changes back to the repository automatically.
-Also used for nightly production sync and manual sync workflows.
+**Why you need it**:
+- Allows reviewers to make changes in the Sentinel portal (easier GUI) and sync back to repository
+- Automatically detects when rules exist in dev but are missing from prod (GitOps drift)
+- Supports JSON-based rule configuration for easier programmatic updates
+- Handles all Azure Sentinel entity mapping formats automatically

+**Key Features**:
+- **Smart Drift Detection**: Detects rules missing from production environment
+- **New Rule Detection**: Automatically adds rules that exist in Sentinel but not in local configs
+- **Entity Mapping Conversion**: Handles old and new entity mapping formats seamlessly
+- **Environment Parity**: Maintains consistency between dev and prod configurations

 **When it runs**:
 - Manually by reviewers during the review process
 - Automatically every night for production sync
 - Via manual sync workflows for both dev and prod environments
+- Triggered by GitOps workflows when drift is detected

 ## 🚀 How to Use These Scripts